imor/mini-lsm/mini-lsm-book/src/03-memtable.md

 }
 ```

-You will also need to convert the Rust-style iterator API to our storage iterator.
+You also need to convert the Rust-style iterator API to our storage iterator.
 In Rust, we use `next() -> Data`.
 But
 in this course, `next` doesn't have a return value, and the data should be fetched by `key()` and `value()`.
-You will
+You need
-need to think a way to implement this.
+to think of a way to implement this.

 <details>
 <summary>Spoiler: the MemTableIterator struct</summary>